CVI-SZU/CCAM/WSOL/README.md

 **Note that** we use a tesla A100 to train the model and please specify more GPUs to prevent the problem of OOM when training on ILSVRC2012 dataset.

-We also provide the extracted class-agnositc bounding boxes at [here](https://drive.google.com/drive/folders/1erzARKq9g02-3pUGhY6-hyGzD-hoty5b).
+We also provide the extracted class-agnositc bounding boxes from [here](https://drive.google.com/drive/folders/1erzARKq9g02-3pUGhY6-hyGzD-hoty5b).

 **To train a regressor using the extracted pseudo bboxes, please refer to directory `./PSOL`**